 Next, subtract what your insurance has agreed to pay.
 The best way to get a firm number is by submitting a pre-authorization to your insurance company.
 This document outlines the proposed treatment and asks the insurer exactly what they will cover.
 Once you have that number, the remaining balance is your responsibility.
 This simple calculation removes the guesswork and gives you a clear financial path forward.

-What Your Insurance Might Not Cover
+What Won’t Your Insurance Cover?

 Navigating insurance policies can feel like learning a new language, and it’s easy to get tripped up by the fine print.
 When it comes to dental implants, knowing what your plan doesn’t cover is just as important as knowing what it does.
 Many patients are surprised to find that their policy has specific exclusions or limits that can affect their out-of-pocket costs.
 Understanding these potential gaps ahead of time helps you plan your budget and avoid unexpected bills down the road.
 From policies that view implants as purely cosmetic to annual spending caps that can run out mid-treatment, being prepared is your best strategy.
 Let’s walk through some of the most common things that insurance might not cover, so you can approach your treatment with confidence.